Ireland miss out despite win over Dutch

 Ireland's hopes of progressing from the Women's T20 European World Cup Qualifier have been dashed despite a 24-run win over the Netherlands.

-Scotland's seven-wicket win over France on Monday saw them clinch the one qualification spot at the tournament.
+Scotland's seven-wicket win over France on Monday helped them clinch the one qualification spot at the tournament.

 The Irish will still remain in contention if results go their way at next month's African qualifier.